Michael Slater: Family life and education

+Early cricket career

 Slater wrote: "My family was always involved in sport, so from an early age it just seemed natural for me to play any game that was on offer."
 When aged 11, Slater was selected in the New South Wales Primary School Sports Association cricket and hockey teams.
 He also made the state under-12 hockey team in 1981 and went on to be selected in the Under-13, -15 and -17 hockey teams.
 Slater wrote that, in his early teenage years, he turned towards cricket.

 Slater joined an inner-western Sydney Under-16 side over a Christmas holiday to further develop his cricketing career.
 After topping the batting averages in the Under-17s, in the following season, he was chosen as captain of the New South Wales Under—16 team.
 The carnival was not a success for him but his team performed "well".
 Slater claimed that he hurt his Achilles tendon in an accident at school when he was seventeen and played a couple of hockey games following the accident but limped off the field and subsequently had surgery in the lead-up to the Under-17 national cricket carnival.
 Slater claimed he was informed that, because of his injury, his "dream of playing cricket for Australia was over".
 However, after an operation, he returned to cricket and was selected in the Under-19 state team for the national championships in Brisbane.
 He attended the Australian Institute of Sport Australian Cricket Academy in 1989.

 After an injury to the captain, Slater captained the state under-19 team but he and his team under-performed.
 The following year, he was vice-captain for the Under-19 carnival in Canberra and scored a century in the opening match.
 In a victorious final against Victoria, Slater scored another century, becoming one of the leading run-scorers in the series.